 Pregnant female chinchillas are also not a good idea to leave alone.
 They could have medical needs or experience health issues much easier than a male or non-pregnant chinchilla.

-Also, baby chinchillas tend to get themselves into trouble so it’s important not to leave them alone either without someone stopping to provide special care or to look in after your chinchillas while you are away.
+Also, baby chinchillas tend to get themselves into trouble so it’s important not to leave them alone either, without someone stopping to provide special care or to look in after your chinchillas while you are away.

-Can A Chinchilla Die from Loneliness?
+Can A Chinchilla Die From Loneliness?

-Your chinchilla won’t necessarily pass away because of loneliness but not planning to spend time with your chinchilla or showing affection to them is a good reason just not to get a chinchilla in the first place.
+Your chinchilla won’t necessarily pass away because of loneliness, but not planning to spend time with your chinchilla or showing affection to them is a good reason just not to get a chinchilla in the first place.

-If you want to get a chinchilla and plan to spend time with them, I commend you but if you don’t I’d strongly recommend a pet that’s not as a fragile and doesn’t have such unique needs and that doesn’t need as much love and affection and dedicated time as chinchillas do.
+If you don’t, I’d strongly recommend a pet that’s not as fragile and doesn’t have such unique needs and that doesn’t need as much love and affection and dedicated time as chinchillas do.

-At the end of the day, it’s surely okay to take a trip if you have chinchillas but you must take precautions to ensure your chinchilla will be okay.
+At the end of the day, it’s surely okay to take a trip if you have chinchillas, but you must take precautions to ensure your chinchilla will be okay.

 Be sure to provide adequate water, food, treats, bedding, and hay.
-In addition, be very certain that your home will provide the correct temperatures for your chinchilla to avoid overheating.
+In addition, be very certain that your home has the correct temperatures for your chinchilla to avoid overheating.